EPCCed/eidf-docs/docs/safe-haven-services/s3-service.md

 REPOSITORY                TAG    IMAGE ID      CREATED       SIZE ghcr.io/howff/dcmaudit    cpu    4f994194efa8  11 days ago   2.67 GB
 ```
-Now you will need a 's3' directory in your home directory so create that, or run:
+Now you will need a 's3' directory in your home directory so create that first, for example:
 ```
 mkdir ~/s3
 ```